Watts-College/crj-507-spring-2024/schedule.md

 ## Understand Your Resources

-Data analytics is a very social endeavor and real-world analytics projects are almost always collaborative.
+Social network analysis is a very social endeavor and real-world analytics projects are almost always collaborative.

-These courses are designed to be interactive, and a lot of learning occurs by practicing the technical jargon from the field and learning how to talk about data and models.
+This course is designed to be interactive, and a lot of learning occurs by practicing the technical jargon from the field and learning how to talk about data and models.

 Learning how to seek help and use discussion boards will accelerate learning and facilitate collaboration.
 Social coding tools like GitHub use these features extensively.

-We are going to throw a lot at you, but also provide a lot of support.
-Over these first couple of weeks feel free to reach out for anything you might need.
+This course is going to throw a lot at you, but also provide a lot of support.
+Over these first couple of weeks feel free to reach out for anything you might need!

 <br>